skupperproject/skupper/tests/README.md

 ### Available E2E Tests

-- **[hello-world](e2e/hello-world/)**: A simple test to verify basic Skupper functionality by deploying frontend and backend components across Skupper sites.
+- **[hello-world](e2e/scenarios/hello-world/)**: A simple test to verify basic Skupper functionality by deploying frontend and backend components across Skupper sites.
-- **[attached-connector](e2e/attached-connector/)**: A test to validate Skupper connectivity using attached connectors, including network performance testing with iperf3.
+- **[attached-connector](e2e/scenarios/attached-connector/)**: A test to validate Skupper connectivity using attached connectors, including network performance testing with iperf3.
-- **[redis](e2e/redis/)**: A test to validate Skupper functionality with Redis, including data persistence and replication.
+- **[redis](e2e/scenarios/redis/)**: A test to validate Skupper functionality with Redis, including data persistence and replication.
+- **[ha](e2e/scenarios/ha/)**: A test to validate Skupper's high availability mode.

 ## Adding a new E2E test to be run on CI